 - the customers’ database and orders history

 - transactions history.

 These features were delivered to the client and accepted in full.
 The design for the application was based on the Fleet management UI kit with an optimized default UX.
 It’s worth noting that the efforts on front-end development were reduced by almost half.
+The delivery team switched to the new app in September 2020.
 Now, the app is running in a new production environment.
-The delivery team plans to switch to the new app by the end of September 2020.

 Racing against time, the Akveo team delivered the fully-functional solution in just two months.
 Now we continue the development of new features such as couriers delivery planning, revenue and delivery reporting, vehicle management, and others.
 With our advanced and robust fleet management dashboard, any delivery business can thrive no matter what the current circumstances are.